The gig economy allows people to be masters of their own fate, which is to choose the work they do and for how much they perform the task for.

 For a commission or fee, an online platform brings service providers and customers together.

 Unfortunately, there is no limit as to how low fees can go.
-There’s no minimum amount a person can be paid to do a job as long as they mutually agree within a context of mutual buyer and seller.
+There’s no minimum amount a person can be paid to do a job as long as they mutually agree within the context of mutual buyer and seller.

 As far as the platform provider and customer are concerned, the gig worker, or entrepreneur, is not an employee earning a fixed salary or wage.